AlCpwnd/PrintDeploy/README.md

 # :printer: PrintDeploy

-> :warning: The script uses a pathing to `pnputil.exe` which won't be recognized if ran manually.

 PowerShell script for deploying network printers through Intune without having a print server.
 Information regarding the use of the script can be found by running the [Documentation](./Documentation/) folder.